 The legislation includes key provisions from the bipartisan, bicameral Anna Westin Act of 2015 (S. 1865/H.R.
 2515), including clarification of existing mental health parity law to improve health insurance coverage for eating disorders.
-It also highlights the need for residential treatment, early identification of eating disorders trainings for health professional such as doctors, and enhanced information and resources to help early identification of eating disorders by the public.
+It also highlights the need for residential treatment, early identification of eating disorders trainings for health professionals such as doctors, and enhanced information and resources to help early identification of eating disorders by the public.

 Earlier this year, Veritas Collaborative urged U.S. representatives in North Carolina to sign on to the Anna Westin Act of 2015 to support the estimated 30 million Americans and 300,000 North Carolina residents suffering from eating disorders.
-After a visit to Veritas April 4, U.S. Rep. G.K.
+After a visit to Veritas on April 4, U.S. Rep. G.K.
 Butterfield (NC-01) signed on to the bill and declared his support.
 U.S. Rep. David Price (NC-04) and U.S. Rep Walter B. Jones (NC-03) also cosponsored the bill.

 “Recovery from an eating disorder can be a challenging process,” stated Congressman Butterfield.
 “This legislation will help ensure those affected by eating disorders have appropriate resources for prevention, treatment, and access to quality care.
 Today is a critical step forward to helping more individuals move closer to recovery.”